undefined

 Ilam's climate is tropical, subtropical, and temperate, attracting several holidaymakers to this area.

-Rare birds and animals such as red panda, black bear, tahr and trees such as rhododendron, Chimal, chaap, and sal are present at the hill station.
+Rare birds and animals such as red pandas, black bears, and tahrs, as well as trees such as rhododendrons, chimal chaaps, and sal, are present at the hill station.

 Ilam is also renowned for its cultural richness and is host to ethnic groups such as Limbu, Rai, Tamang, Magar, Lepcha, Sunuwar, Kulung, Sampang, Gurung, Newari, Sherpa, Bantawa, Chamling, and Yakkha.

-What are Ilam's 10 best areas to travel?
+What are Ilam's 10 best areas to travel to?

 1.Antu Danda

 Antu Danda is one of those locations you can't forget when in Ilam.
-The place boasts of stunning views of the Himalayan sunrise and sunset.
+It boasts stunning views of the Himalayan sunrise and sunset.

-Danda in Nepali means hill and the place are situated at 2,328 m above sea level from where you can see the flatlands of Terai, terraced farmlands, dense pine forests and tea gardens below.
+Danda, in Nepali, means hill, and the place is situated at 2,328 m above sea level.
+From here, you can see the flatlands of Terai, terraced farmlands, dense pine forests, and tea gardens below.

-You will enter Antu Danda after a drive of an hour from Pashupatinagar though it takes about three hours from the main Ilam Bazaar.
-Once you've come to Antu, you can stay at the famous local homes or a home-stay.
+You will enter Antu Danda after an hour of driving from Pashupatinagar, though it takes about three hours from the main Ilam Bazaar.
+Once you've come to Antu, you can stay at the famous local homes or a homestay.

 2.Mai Pokhari

-The place boasts of flowers such as rhododendrons and orchids, and if you're fortunate enough you'll get to witness some unusual animal species such as red panda, musk deer (Kasturi), porcupine, leopard, jackal and much more.
+The place boasts flowers such as rhododendrons and orchids, and if you're fortunate enough, you'll get to witness some unusual animal species, such as red panda, musk deer (Kasturi), porcupine, leopard, jackal, and much more.

 Mai Pokhari: Tranquil Alpine Beauty